The Tableau Server Repository is a PostgreSQL database that stores data about all user interactions, extract refreshes, and more.

-This topic and the information detailed in this topic is about Tableau Server external repository.
+This topic is an overview of the Tableau Server external repository.

 External Repository Considerations

-Amazon RDS offers scalability, reliability, high availability and security built-in for PostgreSQL.
-By integrating with AWS to configure Tableau Server external repository, you will be able to take advantage of these additional benefits of deploying the cloud.
+Both Amazon RDS and Azure Database offer better scalability, reliability, high availability and security built-in for PostgreSQL.
+By integrating more closely with these cloud offerings, you will be able to take advantage of these additional benefits.

-Your Tableau Server must be using version 2019.3 or later.
+Your Tableau Server must be using the following versions:

 Your Tableau Server must have the Server Management Add-on keys activated.